HuCaoFighting/Swin-Unet/README.md

 - Codes

 Our trained model is stored on the Huawei cloud.
 The interns do not have the right to send any files out from the internal system, so I can't share our trained model weights.
 Regarding how to reproduce the segmentation results presented in the paper, we discovered that different GPU types would generate different results.
 In our code, we carefully set the random seed, so the results should be consistent when trained multiple times on the same type of GPU.
 If the training does not give the same segmentation results as in the paper, it is recommended to adjust the learning rate.
 Furthermore, the type of GPU we used in this work is Tesla v100.
+Besides, pre-training is very important for pure transformer models.
+In our experiments, both the encoder and decoder are initialized with pretrained weights rather than initializing the encoder with pretrained weights only.

 ## References
 * [TransUnet](https://github.com/Beckschen/TransUNet)